ahsaxyz/fiona-agent/heartbeat.md

 # Heartbeat

-A lightweight “what changed lately” log
+A lightweight “what changed lately” log.

 ## This Week
 - Fiona account: active posting cadence